PDLT-University-of-York/test-split-site/docs/ultra/ally-tool.md

 !!!
 Tip

-    The alternative format generator works best if the original content is well-structured and accessible.
+    The alternative format generator works best if the original content is accessible and well-structured.
 It can't fix accessibility issues in the content.

 <div markdown class="flexcols">
 <div markdown class="col65">
-Ally allows staff and students to download Ultra Documents and uploaded files in a range of alternative formats.
+This function allows **staff and students** to download Ultra Documents and uploaded files in a range of alternative formats.

 This helps users access content in a way that suits their needs and preferences.
 </div>